BNN-UPC/ignnition/docs_rst/Keyword_definition/operation.rst

 Operation 2: neural_network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similarly to the neural_network operations used in the *message* or *update* function, we just need to reference the
+Similar to the neural_network operations used in the *message* or *update* function, we just need to reference the
 neural network to be used, and provide a name for the output.
 Then, given some input (:math:`a`) and a neural network that we
 define (:math:`f`), this operation performs the following: